gsoft-inc/sg-orbit/README.md

 **Yarn workspace**

-As stated before, the monorepo is using the Yarn workspace feature to handle the installation of the NPM packages and linking the inter-dependencies of the monorepo packages.
+As stated before, the monorepo is using the Yarn workspace feature to handle the installation of the NPM packages and linking the monorepo packages together.

 Remember that only the **packages** are handled by Yarn workspace, the **website is not handled** by the monorepo tooling.

 It's also important to understand that Yarn workspace will **hoist** all the dependencies to the root of the workspace.
 This means that you won't find any *node_modules* directory inside the packages directory.
 All the dependencies are installed in a *node_modules* directory at the root of the workspace and a single *yarn.lock* file is generated, also at the root of the workspace.

-Since the website is not handled by the monorepo tooling so you will also find a *node_modules* directory and a *yarn.lock* file inside the *website* directory.
+Since the website is not handled by the monorepo tooling you will also find a *node_modules* directory and a *yarn.lock* file inside the *website* directory.

 **Website dependencies linking**